-Disclosure of Contingent Liabilities as per Ind AS 37 Provisions, Contingent Liabilities and Contingent Assets' is as under:
+Disclosure of Contingent Liabilities as per Ind AS 37 'Provisions, Contingent Liabilities and Contingent Assets' is as under:

-No E Claims settled during the year Particulars Foot Note As at 31st March 2020 Addition during the year Out of the opening balance Out of addition during the year Total Claims Settled during the year As at 31st March 2021 a) Claims against the Company not acknowledged as debts : - 2 b) Guarantees (excluding financial guaratees) issued by the company on behalf of 4 a. c) Other money for which company is contingent liable -
+1.1.1.1.1.1 Claims settled during the year e year Particulars Foot Note As at 31st March 2022 Addition during the year Out of the opening balance Out of addition during the year Total Claims Settled during the year As at 31st March 2023 a) Claims against the Company not acknowledged as debts : - 1 1 b) Guarantees (excluding financial guaratees) issued by the company on behalf of - 10000 c) Other money for which company is contingent liable ( Rs in Crores) - 1 1 Chains intimated by Independent Engineer of NHAI on account of penalties.
+The Company is in communication with NHAI for removal of these claims, as it is fift by the Company that any delay! default is being import is not on account of the Company.
+12.55 12.55 - 12.55 4.
+1 12.55